Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

 This article is for investors who would like to improve their understanding of price to earnings ratios (P/E ratios).
-We’ll look at Independent Bank Corporation’s (NASDAQ:IBCP) P/E ratio and reflect on what it tells us about the company’s share price.
-Independent Bank has a price to earnings ratio of 16.25, based on the last twelve months.
-That is equivalent to an earnings yield of about 6.2%.
+To keep it practical, we'll show how Independent Bank Corporation's (NASDAQ:IBCP) P/E ratio could help you assess the value on offer.
+What is Independent Bank's P/E ratio?
+Well, based on the last twelve months it is 13.14.
+That is equivalent to an earnings yield of about 7.6%.

 How Do I Calculate A Price To Earnings Ratio?